 Social Media is important for all businesses, but because the majority of photographers are solo business owners, it's important to think of ways to automate or semi-automate as much of social media activity as possible.
 Not engagement, though!

-So this section is broken into three categories: Follow, Share and Automate.
+So this section is broken into three categories: Follow, Share, and Automate.
 While not every photographer needs these, they're some of the more fun WordPress plugins for photographers you can use.

-For Genesis theme (Imagely Theme) users, we recommend Simple Social Icons as it's extremely lightweight and uses SVG images (super fast loading) to generate your social follow icons.
+For Genesis theme (Imagely Theme) users, we recommend Simple Social Icons as it's extremely lightweight and uses SVG images (super-fast loading) to generate your social follow icons.
 The plugin utilizes widget areas to determine where your social icons show.

 There are countless social sharing plugins available for photographers to choose from.
 But there is one we recommend above the rest.
 It's called Social Warfare Pro.
 It's freemium, like so many other plugins.
 So you can try the free version anytime, and upgrade to the Pro version if and when you decide you need additional features.
 The only social feature we believe is missing, and we hear is in the works, is social follow icons.

 Having the ability to send your blog post content to social media channels quickly and automatically is a beautiful thing.
-It's such a time saver and leaves your time open to do additional social engagement, reply to comments and much more.
+It's such a time saver and leaves your time open to do additional social engagement, reply to comments, and much more.
 That's why we recommend the following plugins.

 WordPress to Buffer Pro allows you to send your post content to all the major social channels on your specified Buffer schedule.
 Once you set it up, you never have to touch it again.
 That includes posting to Instagram!
-There is a free version with some limitation, but the Pro version is well worth it in our opinion.
+There is a free version with some limitations, but the Pro version is well worth it in our opinion.

 Post to Google My Business is fairly new, but it's exciting.
 It allows photographers to quickly publish to their My Business profile upon publishing a new blog post.
 It saves you time from having to do it manually and means your new content will show up in your local search results automatically.